-Economics is the social science that analyzes the production, distribution, and consumption of goods and services and aims to explain how economies work.
-Economics students learn how to think critically, solve problems, work with numbers, and a variety of other skills.
+Economics is the social science that analyzes the production, distribution, and consumption of goods and services in order to explain how economies work.
+Students in the economics major learn how to think critically, solve problems, work with numbers, in addition to a variety of other skills.
+The coursework in the program also provides a strong grounding in economic theory, which helps open unique career opportunities that involve policy analysis.
 Students pursuing economics gain valuable research experience that prepares them for graduate school or various careers in business.
-The coursework in the program also provides a strong grounding in economic theory, which helps open career opportunities that involve policy analysis.
+Four Emphasis Options are available in Economics: Economic Theory, Managerial Economics, Prelaw Economics, and International Economics and Trade.

 The economics degree (BS) is available online without an emphasis.